DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 Preventing race conditions can be done with mutex locks; problem solved.

 The other challenge is to ensure that a FractalCanvas is only destroyed after all threads using it are finished.
 The solution I use is counting the number of threads, and freeing the resource only when there are 0 threads using it.
-The program consistency after each message can be used to to guarantee that no new threads will start using the resource after that.
+The program consistency after each message can be used to guarantee that no new threads will start using the resource after that.

 For example, when a refreshthread is started (which refreshes the screen 10 times per second), a variable in the FractalCanvas which counts the number of non-render threads is updated, and again updated when the thread ends: